GhumanNavneet/Azure-PostgreSQL-DMS-Lab/Module 2: Migrate PostgreSQL to Azure Database for PostgreSQL online using DMS.md

 psql --host=mydemoserver.postgres.database.azure.com --port=5432 --username=myadmin@mydemoserver --dbname=postgres
 ```
 <img src="images/new3.jpg"/><br/>
 4. After you run the psql command with your own parameter values, you're prompted to enter the server admin password.
-This password is the same one that you provided when you created the server.
+This password is the same one that you provided when you created the server.<br/>
 5. After you connect, the psql utility displays a postgres prompt where you type sql commands.
 In the initial connection output, a warning may appear because the psql in Cloud Shell might be a different version than the **Azure Database for PostgreSQL** server version.
 Example psql output:
 ```